Love Lady Larla

 Shine swallowed.
 “The greedy rot in the purgatory within the world beyond, for they have rejected Spilgree, and have scorned his guidance.
 They shall suffer for a thousand lifetimes.
 They shall have their skin flayed, their muscles stripped, veins torn off and tied into ribbons, organs removed, and have themselves put back together, to be dissembled once more.
 Only then shall they have a chance to repent.”

 “Good.
 Excellent.
 You have learned the words well,” Markov said.
 “Most of the other dolts here stumble by the second word.
 Know this: it is a mercy to cut off a thief’s hand.
 Take an extra portion.
 I permit it.”
-With a cheery smile, he showed his hand to the pile, as if daring her to take it.
+He showed his hand to the pile with a smile, as if daring her to take it.

 “Thank you, Apostiate Markov.”
 She bowed and stepped to the pile.
 She picked out a half loaf of stale bread and let out a small gasp.
 The moment Markov turned his attention, she snatched out, her hand a blur, and found the cool weight of a small, smooth amber as round as a ball.
 She stuffed it inside the bread, praying nobody had noticed, and trailed back towards the city, trying to move as naturally as she could.
 Tension prodded at her back as she moved, fearing that one of the Apostiates had noticed.
 Why did she even take it?
 What could she even do with a crystal like that?